ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 The pins A4 and A5 have an internal pull up and are designed to be used as an I2C bus.
 So, **usage of A4 and A5 as analog inputs is not recommended**.

-## Unofficial pinout diagram of the Arduino Nano 33 IoT
+## Unofficial Arduino Nano 33 IoT pinout diagram

 ![Unofficial Arduino Nano 33 IoT pinout diagram](/images/Arduino%20Nano%2033%20IoT%20pinout%20diagram.png)